newrelic/docs-website/src/data-dictionary/events/K8sSchedulerSample/schedulerPreemptionAttemptsDelta.md

   - K8sSchedulerSample
 ---

-Difference of the total preemption attempts in the cluster till now.
+Difference of the total preemption attempts in the cluster until now.